 If you are in that place right now, if you feel like nothing is working out for you and you are thinking that you will never be able to manifest your dreams, here is what you can do.

-Ask yourself these 10 simple questions.
 And let them guide you in making yourself feel better.

 This is nothing extraordinary, no big changes are necessary at the time.
 Just start with changing the smallest things, taking care of your basic needs and making baby steps towards improving your mood.

-You will see, this WILL help you.
+You will see, this CAN help you.

 (TIP: Click this link to download a free PDF version of this guide to print out and keep at home in case you need to have another look at it later).